concur/developer.concur.com/_includes/guides/expense/2how-to-provision-a-basic-user-record-into-Concur.markdown

 }
 ```

+In this example, there is a 3-level connected list.
+Notice how the list grows until it reaches the bottom level and then cycles through all of the values such as A-100-10 and A-100-20

 Repeat the above until you have obtained all of the List value CODES for all of the required fields that are defined as lists.